 - Develop rewards programs with levels of engagement.
 Would you believe that a paying membership program could actually increase customer loyalty?
 I read about a local restaurant that actually offered 3 levels of membership that their customers could purchase.
 Inside each package were coupons, offers, and invitations to events.
 When members came in to use their rewards, they actually brought friends — who – you guessed it — bought a package!
 Each month the restaurant would have special events to celebrate their members.
 Definitely worth doing to build customer loyalty.

 - Focus on employees.
 There are actually two schools of thought: one says to focus on the customer and give them everything.
 This is a great strategy and one I’m featuring here.
 But there’s another school of thought: focus on the EMPLOYEES and they will naturally give great service.
 There are many examples of companies that are employees first companies; Southwest Airlines is one of them.
 If that’s too much for you, start by allowing them to be flexible with policies.
 Train your employees, give them guidelines and a structure inside of which they can operate and then, just let them be.
 If you’d like to learn more about this, read I Love You More Than My Dog by Jeanne Bliss.

 - Know your products and service inside and out.
 This might seem obvious to you, but how many times have you walked into a store and asked an associate a question only to get a blank stare?
 When I lived in Dayton, we used to shop at a local bookstore that looked a lot like a Border’s or a Barnes and Noble, but it was run by book lovers and was called Books & Co.
 Everyone who worked there was a real book lover.
 It was not at all unusual to get into a pretty deep conversation with one of the associates while browsing the aisles.
 These people were practically like librarians.

-Use these nine tips to build customer loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.
+Use these nine tips to build customer and brand loyalty and you’ll not only increase sales, but you’ll also have a lot more fun at work.